rehierl/node-tree-outliner/3-basic-design/3-6-0-section-hierarchy.md

 Note that the "height" of a section hierarchy, if drawn onto a flat surface, can initially be understood as the section tree's vertical size (aka. outline height).
-In addition to that, the "width" of a section hierarchy refers to the tree's horizontal size (i.e. the largest number of sections on any outline level).
+In addition to that, the "width" of a section hierarchy can loosely be understood to refer to the tree's overall horizontal size (e.g. the largest number of sections on any outline level).
 Therefore, any section hierarchy can be defined, if both dimensions are unrestricted.
 Which is, because any section can be understood to represent its very own section hierarchy.

 * A section hierarchy of any height/depth can be defined.